Garden Waste Collection (Green Bin)

 Can I continue to use sacks for my garden waste?

-What if my permit is stolen?
+What if my permit goes missing?

 The permit will have the address printed on it, so it cannot be used at a different property.
 The collection crews will also have a full list of properties who have paid the subscription.
 There will be an admin fee of £5 for all replacement permits, you would need to contact us to arrange this.